-Each master image will have a different inherent brightness level due to the differences in light transmission in the filter.
-Before combining each image into a single color image, the brightness levels must be in balance.
-The easiest way to do this is with the PixInsight Linear Fit Process.
+Each master image (red, green, blue, HA, SII, OIII) will have a different inherent brightness level due to the differences in light transmission in the filter.
+Before combining each image into a single color image, the brightness levels must be in balance by synchronizing the background intensity levels across each image.
+This is done with the PixInsight Linear Fit Process.

 Brightness Levels